The White Mountains of the East

 The Tuatha de Danaan crawled in the extreme corners of Érius, while we enjoyed Gaeil our triumph.

 While we enjoyed Gaeil's triumph, the Tuatha de Danaan crept into the furthest corners. _________ _________

 Past tense and present tense

 Tales like “The White Mountains of the East” are mostly written in the past tense.
 Contents are written in the present tense.
 Write this summary of the first part of the story back into the past.
-You can find the irregular forms of the verbs in the text.
+The irregular forms of the verbs can be found in the text.

 1C, 2D, 3A, 4E, 5F, 6B

 1C, 2D, 3F, 4H, 5G, 6B, 7E, 8A